fido-web-pay/fido-web-pay.github.io/README.md

 FWP builds on extending the technology underpinning FIDO2, with a Web-adapted version of EMV&reg;.

-Through extensions to EMV, FWP can be applied to _any account-based payment system_, including the eurozone's SEPA Instant.
+Through an extension to EMV, FWP can be applied to _any account-based payment system_, including the eurozone's SEPA Instant.

 FWP implements the W3C PaymentRequest API _in the browser itself_,